Non-supersymmetric heterotic strings and chiral CFTs: Introduction

 The vector valued character $\vec Z_L$ then defines a fermionic CFT with $c = 24$ and rank also 24.
 It can then be shown that every other CFT of this type, of which there are 273, can be realized analogously in the same theory through marginal deformations.
 It then follows that starting from any of these 273 CFTs one obtains a heterotic worldsheet which ultimately decompactifies to any of the rank 16 non-supersymmetric heterotic strings in ten dimensions.\footnote{This phenomenon of splitting into different theories upon decompactification is unique to this example.
 For the asymmetric orbifolds we consider, compactification and decompactification on circles (without holonomies) is a one-to-one operation.}

 What we wish to do in this note is to provide evidence that the classification scheme described above for supersymmetric heterotic strings extends to the non-supersymmetric case.
-Namely that if we start from the classification of meromorphic fermionic CFTs with $c = 24$ we can construct a family of non-supersymmetric heterotic theories in two dimensions which can be decompactified to five or more dimensions,\footnote{In \cite{Fraiman:2022aik} it was suggested that one could always decompactify to six dimensions, but for three special theories this has not been realized.
-Decompactification to five dimensions is guaranteed since the corresponding theories have been constructed explicitly in the type IIA frame \cite{Persson:2015jka}.
-These three theories have the particularity that the associated orbifolds exhibit order doubling, meaning the order of the orbifold is double that of the order of the lattice automorphism; for details on how this happens see \cite{Persson:2015jka}.} including those three theories with rank reduced by 8 considered earlier.
+Namely that if we start from the classification of meromorphic fermionic CFTs with $c = 24$ we can construct a family of non-supersymmetric heterotic theories in two dimensions which can be decompactified to six or more dimensions, including those three theories with rank reduced by 8 considered earlier.
 Fortunately for us, this classification was obtained recently by Höhn and Möller \cite{Hohn:2023auw}.
-The methods consist in a procedure which in physical terms can be thought of as fermionization, as explained in detail in \cite{BoyleSmith:2023xkd} for theories with central charge 16 (see also \cite{Rayhaun:2023pgc} for an alternative classification method with results up to $c = 23$.)
+The methods consist in a procedure which in physical terms can be thought of as fermionization, as explained in detail in \cite{BoyleSmith:2023xkd} for theories with central charge 16 (see also \cite{Rayhaun:2023pgc} for an alternative classification method with results up to $c = 22 \nicefrac{1}{2}$.)
 Among our tasks will be the identification of various string compactifications with the families of CFTs listed in the results of \cite{Hohn:2023auw}.
 In this note we will restrict to a detailed analysis of the case of rank reduction by 8, while for the remaining cases we will give various arguments in favour of the validity of the relation.

 Along the way we will make some comments regarding the relation of non-supersymmetric heterotic strings and the so-called MSDS vacua of \cite{Kounnas:2008ft}, which appear at special factorization points in the moduli space of compactifications to two dimensions where the right-moving CFT is not the sCFT based on the $E_8$ lattice but rather the CFT constructed with 24 real fermions with current algebra $8\,\mathfrak{su}{2,2}$.
 The partition function of this right-moving CFT is numerically equal to 24, and so the number of level-matched bosons and fermions is exactly the same at every massive level.